B-Rajagopalan/CodingAtti-YouTube/README.md

 # CodingAtti-YouTube
-Please check the series name and browse accordingly.
+Please check the playlist name and browse accordingly.